smokeybears/graphsearch/README.md

 search.py - contains a barebones implementation of BFS, DFS, Uniform Cost Search and Astar.
 Implemenation starts at line 76

-multiAgents.py - contains implementations of a minimax search with alphabeta pruning
+multiAgents.py - contains implementations of a minimax search with Alpha-beta pruning